fbastos231/fbastos231/README.md

 - 👋 Hi, I’m Felipe Bastos
 - 👀 I’m interested in Business, Engineering solutions, technology, personal finance...
 - 🌱 I’m actively learning R, SQL & Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on projects that align with the interests above, always looking to learn!
 - 📫 How to reach me felipeabastos@gmail.com or through my [LinkedIn Profile](https://www.linkedin.com/in/fpabastos/)

 <!---